Tree Cutting Permits: Private Property

 - All application forms, documents, and arborist report must be ready in PDF format.

 - The person specified as the applicant on the application form must be the same individual making this online submission.

 Ready to submit?
 Click on the link below

 4. Once your application has been received and processed, an application fee slip will be emailed to you.
-This typically takes up to 5 days depending on volume of permits received.
+This typically takes up to five days depending on the volume of permits received.

 Application fees are non-refundable.

 Note: replanting and a security deposit may be required.

 5. The review of a completed application usually takes two to three weeks.